What Umami Tastes Like

-The term umami is originally Japanese, however, nowadays it is so well known to the western world that it is not rare to find it used on product labels, menus, food articles, and the like.
+The term umami is originally Japanese.
+However, nowadays it is well known in the western world too.
+You can often find it on product labels, menus, food articles, and the like.
 It is also not rare to encounter this word in the tea drinkers community.

 Umami is known to be the fifth taste, joining sweet, sour, salty and bitter.
 These are known as the basic, or primary tastes.